 They will help you follow your shared care plan.
 For example, they may call you regularly to check on your symptoms, talk to the local pharmacy about your medicines, or follow up a hospital visit.

 The team also works closely with allied health providers such as podiatrists.
 Medicare payments for these services will not change.

 What are the benefits of a Health Care Home?

-- All your care will be coordinated, including GP visits, specialist visits and hospital stays.
-There will be better communication between all the health care providers who are looking after you.
+- All your care is coordinated, including GP visits, specialist visits and hospital stays.
+There is better communication between all the health care providers who are looking after you.